wkhere/erl-heaps/README.md

 erl-heaps
 =========

-Erlang impl of a priority heap with O(log n) deletion by value - very useful for A* graph stuff
+Erlang implementation of a priority heap augmented with O(log n) deletion by value & some other stuff very useful for A* pathfinding algorithm.

+All operations on a heap take O(log n) time:

+* is_empty
+* add
+* take_min (removes & returns element with min prority)
+* contains_value
+* delete_by_value

+This is an extension of a classic priority heap which has only first three operation.
+The A* algo uses deletion by value and it was beneficial to have this operation be faster than linear.

+Internally, the heap is just a joint of gb_tree holding priority heap and a dict holding a reverse mapping from values to tree keys.